You Want to Fire Your Agent? What to Know about a Buyer’s Agent Termination Letter

 Unethical behavior

-If your agent is behaving in a way that is unethical and violates their profession’s code of conduct, such as discrimination, failure to disclose information, or referral kickbacks (accepting gifts from third-party service providers such as escrow or title companies), you should write a termination letter.
+If your agent is behaving in a way that is unethical and violates their profession’s code of conduct, such as discrimination, failure to disclose information, or referral kickbacks (accepting gifts from third-party service providers, such as escrow or title companies), you should write a termination letter.

-In a case of unethical behavior or breach of contract, you may not get any pushback from the agent or brokerage if you want to end the relationship.
+In the case of unethical behavior or breach of contract, you may not get any pushback from the agent or brokerage if you want to end the relationship.
 However, writing a termination letter may still be a good choice because it would officially document their behavior.
 This would be useful if you decide to take legal action later on.

-You can’t come to a mutual termination agreement
+Failure to reach a mutual termination agreement

 If you’ve had conversations with your agent and their brokerage about ending the relationship, it’s likely that you’ll be able to come to a mutual termination agreement without needing to write a termination letter.
 If you can’t, then it’s time to talk with an attorney and write a termination letter that outlines your reasons for terminating the agreement.